Radu Drăgușin

-Radu Matei Drăgușin (/ro/; born 3 February 2002) is a Romanian professional footballer who plays as a defender for Premier League club Tottenham Hotspur and the Romania national team.
-Mainly a centre-back, he can also play as a right-back.
+Radu Matei Drăgușin (/ro/; born 3 February 2002) is a Romanian professional footballer who plays as a centre-back for Serie A club Fiorentina, on loan from Premier League club Tottenham Hotspur and the Romania national team.

 Drăgușin started out his senior career with the reserves of Italian club Juventus in 2020, and later that year registered his debut for the first team, aged 18.
 Following loans to Sampdoria, Salernitana, and Genoa, respectively, he signed a permanent contract with the latter in 2023.
 The next January, he joined English side Tottenham Hotspur in a transfer worth an initial €25 million (£21.5 million), making him the most expensive Romanian footballer of all time.

 Internationally, Drăgușin made his full debut for Romania in a 1–0 friendly loss to Greece in March 2022.
 He competed for his country in the UEFA Euro 2024, achieving first place in their group and advancing to the round of 16.

 Early and personal life

 Drăgușin was born in Bucharest to Svetlana and Dan Drăgușin, former Romanian internationals in basketball and volleyball, respectively.
 He has a younger sister named Meira, who also plays basketball.

 On 1 October 2025, Drăgușin announced his engagement to Ioana Stan.
+On 20 January 2026, the couple got married.